doriszh0/cse15l-lab-reports/Week-3-Lab-Report.md

 find: ‘RybczynskiCopy’: No such file or directory
 ```

 In the code block above, after executing `-delete` in Example 1, I am left with just the empty directory `RybczynskiCopy`.
-I first prove that the directory still exists with just `find`, and then I delete it using `find` with `-delete`.
+I first prove that the directory still exists with just `find`, and then I delete it using `find -delete`.
 After deleting it, I use `find` again to check that the deletion worked, and the output of `No such file or directory` means that `RybczynskiCopy` was successfully deleted.
 Overall, you can also use `-delete` to delete specified directories and all of the files inside of it all at once too.

 <br/> <br/>